dylantyates/js-guide/react/tic-tac-toe-app/README.md

 ### Highlight Current Move

-Create your style class for the current move button.
+Create your style class for the current move button in `index.css`

 ```css
 .button-selected {